Mmustafa-772002/Mysql/README.md

 ### 1.1 What is MySQL?

 MySQL is an open-source relational database management system (RDBMS) that is developed, distributed, and supported by Oracle Corporation.
-MySQL is a popular choice of database for use in web applications, and is a central component of the widely used LAMP open-source web application software stack (and other "AMP" stacks).
+MySQL is a popular choice of database for use in web applications and is a central component of the widely used LAMP open-source web application software stack (and other "AMP" stacks).
 LAMP is an acronym for "Linux, Apache, MySQL, Perl/PHP/Python".
 MySQL is used by many database-driven web applications, including Drupal, Joomla, phpBB, and WordPress.
 MySQL is also used by many popular websites, including Facebook, Flickr, MediaWiki, Twitter, and YouTube.

 ### 1.2 MySQL Features